Leominster: History

 Investigations to the north of the priory in 2005 located the position of the cloister, although most of the stone had been stolen following the Dissolution.
 Discarded animal bones found on the site when submitted to carbon dating showed that the area was occupied in the 7th century.
-This agrees with the date of 660 CE associated with the founding myth, which suggests a Christian community was established here by a monk, St. Eadfrith, originally from Lindisfarne in Northumbria.
+This agrees with the date of 660 AD associated with the founding myth, which suggests a Christian community was established here by a monk, St. Eadfrith, originally from Lindisfarne in Northumbria.

-Leominster is also the historical home of Ryeland sheep, a breed once famed for its "Lemster" wool, known as 'Lemster ore'.
+Leominster is also the historical home of Ryeland sheep, a breed once famed for its wool, known as 'Lemster ore'.
 This wool was prized above all other English wool in trade with the continent of Europe in the Middle Ages.
 It was the income and prosperity from this wool trade that established the town and the minster and attracted the envy of the Welsh and other regions.

 From approximately 1748 to 1754, Pinsley Mill in Leominster was home to one of the Paul-Wyatt cotton mills, the first four cotton mills in the world, employing the spinning machines of Lewis Paul and John Wyatt.
 The mill was financed by Lancashire native Daniel Bourn, and was partly owned by other men from Lancashire.
 Bourn introduced his own version of the carding engine to work at this mill, and of the four Paul-Wyatt mills, it may have been the most successful, as shortly after the fire that destroyed the mill, it was reported that the cotton works "had been viewed with great pleasure and admiration by travellers and all who had seen them."